Real questions from real parents, answered here!

 What types of diagnoses do kids have who receive OT in ConTiGO Kids groups?

 Our OT kids may have diagnoses of ADHD, Autism, Sensory Processing Disorder, motor skill challenges, or have no diagnosis at all but just need work on developmental skills.
-We do require that children are able to function with a 1:2 adult:child ratio to be in the group.
+We do require that children are able to function with a 1:2 adult-to-child ratio to be in the group.
 They must be able to stay with the group in the woods and maintain personal safety with an adult nearby but NOT always within arm’s reach.
 Children receiving OT are also expected to maintain appropriate behavior that does not endanger the safety or compromise the therapy of other children in the group.

 How do you balance attending to all the kids' OT goals and making sure a child does not feel left out?